Art

 small details.

-non-Italian material in my use.
+for painting purposes.
 I have found that this drying agent

 allows you to paint faster adding glaze after glaze in much less time.